pha4ge/hAMRonization/README.md

 For each tool, the [`test/data`](test/data) directory contains:

 1. An example output report
-2. A simple json conversion of the report (preserving original field names)
-3. A 'harmonized' `.json` conversion of the report, where field names have been mapped to their 'harmonized' counterparts
+2. A 'harmonized' `.json` conversion of the report, where field names have been mapped to their 'harmonized' counterparts
-4. A 'harmonized' `.tsv` output
+3. A 'harmonized' `.tsv` output

 ## FAQ